hasura/graphql-engine/docs/graphql/manual/deployment/heroku/using-existing-heroku-database.rst

 .. meta::
-   :description: User's manual for using an existing database with Heroku deployment
+   :description: Use an existing database with Heroku deployment
    :keywords: hasura, docs, deployment, heroku, existing database

 Using an existing Heroku database